Automated tuning for the parameters of linear solvers: Methodological studies

 \subsubsection{$\mathcal{F}_{\alpha}$ prediction quality criteria}

-The methodological studies are started with estimating the prediction quality criteria for the trained neural networks and analyzing the required validation dataset size to obtain reliable $\mathcal{F}_{\alpha}$ estimates.
+The methodological studies start with estimating the prediction quality criteria for the trained neural networks and analyzing the required validation dataset size to obtain reliable $\mathcal{F}_{\alpha}$ estimates.
 The tests use the NN trained with 45~thousand samples, and the other 5~thousand samples are used for validation.
-The most complex configuration with 21~optimizing parameters is considered.
-To estimate the spread of results obtained, in accordance with the cross-validation procedure, the corresponding learning process and $\mathcal{F}_{\alpha}$ calculations are repeated 5~times, and the mean over 5~trials as well as the standard deviation are presented.
+The most complex configuration, with 21~parameters, is considered.
+To estimate the spread of results obtained, in accordance with the cross-validation procedure, the corresponding learning process and $\mathcal{F}_{\alpha}$ calculations are repeated five times, and the mean over the five trials as well as the standard deviation are presented.

 The obtained results for $\mathcal{F}_{\alpha}$ with $\alpha = 0.002$, $0.01$, $0.05$, and $0.2$ as a function of the validation dataset size are shown in Figure~\ref{fig:FL_cone}.
 The results presented demonstrate that the spread over trials decreases with increasing the validation dataset size, and the dataset with $N_v = 5000$~samples (in most cases, even lower) allows for reliable $\mathcal{F}_{\alpha}$ estimates.
 As expected, lowering the fraction of the selected least predicted values leads to a decrease in the absolute values of the prediction quality criteria.
-However, in accordance with~\eqref{eq:alpha_estimate}, the obtained values for $\mathcal{F}_{0.002}$ still can be used in the HES with a large enough number of randomly mutated individuals.
+However, in accordance with~\eqref{eq:alpha_estimate}, the obtained values for $\mathcal{F}_{0.002}$ can still be used in the HES with a large enough number of randomly mutated individuals.